Wind power in China

 China is the world leader in wind power generation, with the largest installed capacity of any nation and continued rapid growth in new wind facilities.

-With its large land mass and long coastline, China has exceptional wind power resources: it is estimated China has about 2,380 gigawatts (GW) of exploitable capacity on land and 200GW on the sea.
-Wind power remained China's third-largest source of electricity at the end of 2021, accounting for 7.5% of total power generation.
+With its large land mass and long coastline, China has exceptional wind power resources: Wind power remained China's third-largest source of electricity at the end of 2021, accounting for 7.5% of total power generation.

 In 2020, China added 71.6 GW of wind power generation capacity to reach a total capacity of 281GW.
 Both China's installed capacity and new capacity in 2020 are the largest in the world by a wide margin, with the next largest market, the United States, adding 14 GW in 2020 and having an installed capacity of 118 GW.

 China is forecast to have 1200 GW of combined wind and solar capacity by 2030 as part of the government's pledge to increase the share of non-fossil fuels in primary energy consumption to around 25% by that year.

 In late 2020, the Chinese government set out a road map for total installed capacity of wind and solar to be 1,200 gigawatts by 2030.

 China has identified wind power as a key growth component of the country's economy.

 Experts say that China can achieve carbon neutrality before 2060 and peak emissions before 2030.